What’s Your Perfect Cherokee Season?2.4.2020

-If you’re seeking a peaceful getaway where you can marvel at the beauty of nature, and spend some quality time with loved ones, then there’s no better time to visit Cherokee than in winter.
-The pace of life slows down, making it the perfect time to savor all of the little things: Sipping a perfect cup of cocoa from Qualla Java, walking along the Oconaluftee River, taking in the sight of a frosty waterfall, or spending the day at the Museum of the Cherokee Indian* and soaking up the award-winning exhibits.
-For gorgeous handmade crafts, visit Qualla Arts and Crafts Mutual, Inc.*, the nation’s oldest Native American co-op for baskets, beadwork, carvings, and more, made by locals.
+If you’re seeking a peaceful getaway where you can marvel at the beauty of nature and spend some quality time with loved ones, then there’s no better time to visit Cherokee than in winter.
+The pace of life slows down, making it the perfect time to savor all of the little things: sipping a perfect cup of cocoa from Qualla Java, walking along the Oconaluftee River, taking in the sight of a frosty waterfall, or spending the day at the Museum of the Cherokee Indian* and soaking up the award-winning exhibits.
+For gorgeous handmade crafts, visit Qualla Arts and Crafts Mutual, Inc.*, the nation’s oldest Native American co-op, where you'll find baskets, beadwork, carvings, and more, made by locals.
 If you’re an angler, winter is a great time to catch fish, and the rivers are stocked up with rainbows just waiting to bite.

 Springtime adventures abound in Cherokee!
 Go on a nearby hike and see how many wildflowers and spring creatures you can spot.
 For a cultural experience unlike anything else, take your family to the Oconaluftee Indian Village (opens April 16), which is modeled after a Cherokee village from the 16th to 18th centuries.
-It’s a fun, educational living history experience that will transport you back in time.
-Laura Blythe, Cherokee Historical Association Program Director, calls the Village “a living, breathing replica of Cherokee life,” from pre-contact to when settlers were introduced to the area.
+It’s a fun, educational, living-history experience that will transport you back in time.
+Cherokee Historical Association Program Director Laura Blythe calls the Village “a living, breathing replica of Cherokee life,” from the days of pre-contact to when settlers were introduced to the area.
 Spring is also a fantastic time to get moving on the Fire Mountain Trail System*, whether you’re mountain biking, hiking, or taking your dog for a leisurely stroll.
-For 2019, Cherokee's fishing season “opening day” is March 30, with anglers competing for $20,000 in tagged fish!
+For 2019, Cherokee's fishing season “opening day” is March 28, with anglers competing for $20,000 in tagged fish!

 Photo by @maneyack